ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

    pair: Option mode; Customization
    pair: Compatibility mode; Customization

-A custom javascript file can be used for calling bespoke functions or setting attributes in Virtel objects which can control or modify default behaviour.
+A custom Javascript file can be used for calling bespoke functions or setting attributes in Virtel objects which can control or modify default behaviour.
 When running in "default" or "compatibility mode" this file is normally called custom.js.
 An alternate mode, known as "Option Mode" provides better granularity for bespoke enhancements.
 See :ref:`"Customising Virtel using the Option pathname" <#_V457UG_customizing_with_option>` for further details on how to customise Virtel using the available mode settings.
 AS delivered, Virtel runs in the "default" mode, locating a dummy custom.js file from the W2H-DIR directory.
 The remainder of this section refers to running Virtel in "compatibility" mode qnd customizing a custom.js file and maintaining it in the CLI-DIR directory.

 .. danger:: Updating custom.js in the default W2H-DIR directory is not recommended as changes will be overwritten by maintenance or future Virtel release updates.
 Keep customized elements such as custom.js in the CLI-DIR directory or in a designated "option" file.

-To take into account site-specific Javascript extensions for Web Access, the WEB2AJAX.htm page template loads a custom javascript file when a session is started.
+To take into account site-specific Javascript extensions for Web Access, the WEB2AJAX.htm page template loads a custom Javascript file when a session is started.
 An empty file, called custom.js by default, is delivered as standard in the W2HDIR directory.
 The CLI-03CJ (/w2h/custom-js) transaction as delivered under the CLIWHOST entry point refers to the W2H-DIR directory.
 An administrator can modify this transaction to reference a different directory containing a site-specific version of custom.js.
 The CLI-DIR directory, which is intended for client-specific files, may be used for this purpose.
 The changes as described in this section pertain to running in "Compatibility mode" whereby modifications are made to a modified custom.js file.
 See :ref:`"customization modes"<#_V457UG_customizing_with_option>` for more details on the available customization modes.

 To facilitate site-specific modifications to custom.js, VIRTEL Web Access calls various custom exits at strategic points in its processing.
 These exits are optional Javascript functions which can be codes custom.js if required.
 The exits are described below.